 If you want to visit the beaches, then you need to hit the road to Crimea.

-Odesa—the coastal city at the Black Sea, is also something that must be on every budgeted traveler’s list.
+Odesa—the coastal city at the Black Sea-must also be on every budgeted traveler’s list.

 Another popular destination is the Carpathian Mountains, which have excellent hiking trails and lakes, ideal for swimming.

 To make your travel in Ukraine more pleasant, the Ukrainians welcome tourists even though very few of them speak English.